You can grow peppers indoors. And here in this article, I will give you 11 tips to help you succeed.

 With pre-germination, you will, of course, only plant viable seeds.
 But for varieties that need a long time to germinate, you need to stay on top of things as seeds want to grow in a moist but not soaking wet environment.
 And if you let the paper towel dry out, all could be lost.

-And going back to point 2, it is a lot easier to be patient when you know that you have checked for viable seeds before planting.
+And again, it is a lot easier to be patient when you know you have checked for viable seeds before planting.

 4. Pepper plants want plenty of light

-Pepper plants want 8 hours of full sun every day.
-And when you grow peppers indoors, you need to use full spectrum grow lights to give your plants enough light to produce healthy harvests.
+Pepper plants want 14-16 hours of light and 8 hours of full sun daily.
+And when you grow peppers indoors, you need to use full-spectrum grow lights to give your plants enough light to produce healthy harvests.

 And keep in mind that pepper plants do not need 8 hours of consecutive sun.
-You should protect the plant from direct sunlight during the hottest period of the day.
+You should protect the plant from direct sunlight during the hottest time of the day.